Some things get better with age. That’s the old adage anyway.

 Let’s see what negative aspects you should keep in mind before deciding on your next web host.

-1. Slow Page Load Time Over Last 6-Months
+1. Average Page Load Time Over Last 24-Months

-Fast speed is critical, considering that only a little, tiny one-second delay causes a hit across the board:
+That’s critical, considering the Aberdeen Group found that only a little, tiny one second delay causes a hit across the board:

 2. Misleading Pricing with Long Commitment Required